 Give yourself a few hours of your Bavaria travel itinerary to explore the site unrushed and let its stories sink in.
 When you’re ready, leave your campervan back at the campsite, hop onto public transit, and treat yourself to a more light-hearted evening back in Munich.

 The city’s many lively beer gardens beckon!
 One of our favourites is Augustiner-Keller, a buzzing Biergarten within staggering distance of Munich Central station.

-from our Munich depot
+from our Munich pick-up center